Help Voters | Get trained to be a Nonpartisan Poll Monitor with the Florida Election Protection Coalition! Sign up now!

 • District lines shall, where feasible, follow existing political and geographical boundaries.

-The process of adopting a Redistricting Plan
+The Process of Adopting a Redistricting Plan

 • Shortly after the 2020 elections, the Florida House will appoint its Redistricting Committee and the Senate will appoint its Reapportionment Committee.
 Both will be fully staffed with mapping experts and necessary support staff.
 These committees are expected to begin meeting as soon as committee weeks begin.